-- 1) SOC 328: Criminology - PSYC 359: Crime and the Justice System: A Social Psychology Perspective - 3) CHEM 120: Forensic Chemistry - 4) A methods class, selecting from the following:
+- 1) SOC 328: Criminology

+- 2) PSYC 359: Crime and the Justice System: A Social Psychology Perspective

-ENST 200: Introduction to Geographic Information Systems (GIS)
+- 3) CHEM 120: Forensic Chemistry

-- 5) Two (2) courses from the following: BUS 349, PHIL 205, PHIL 305, PSYC 251, PSCI 105; SOC 201, SOC 230, SOC 345, SOC 270/370 (by permission of the chair). - 101 Introductory Sociology (CSI) Invites students to use basic sociological concepts and research methods to analyze patterns of behavior and beliefs in contemporary social institutions such as the family, education, religion, mass media and work.
-Offered each semester. - 201 Social Problems (AV) Course explores how social problems are socially constructed by asking what gets labeled as a problem, who gets to label something, how groups mobilize around what people consider problematic, and about the role of social policies in this process.
+- 4) A methods class, selecting from the following: SOC 225: Methods of Social Research PSYC 227: Statistics ENST 200: Introduction to Geographic Information Systems (GIS) - 5) Two (2) courses from the following: BUS 349, PHIL 205, PHIL 305, PSYC 251, PSCI 105; SOC 201, SOC 230, SOC 345, SOC 270/370 (by permission of the chair).

+101 Introductory Sociology (CSI) Invites students to use basic sociological concepts and research methods to analyze patterns of behavior and beliefs in contemporary social institutions such as the family, education, religion, mass media and work.
+Offered each semester.

+201 Social Problems (AV) Course explores how social problems are socially constructed by asking what gets labeled as a problem, who gets to label something, how groups mobilize around what people consider problematic, and about the role of social policies in this process.
 Offered in alternate years.